Artificial intelligence

 What is artificial intelligence?

 The term AI can be used to generically describe both the technologies used to create a ‘smart’ machine and the properties of a system with characteristics we would recognise as human including the ability to recognise visual images, interpret speech, to learn by example and to make decisions based on a range of different information.
-Theoretically, any task currently performed by a human being is capable of automation through AI technology.
+In principle, many tasks currently performed by humans may be capable of being automated or supported by AI technology, although the suitability of AI will depend on the task, data quality, risk profile, legal constraints and the need for human oversight.

 In its guide to using AI in the public sector, the government defined AI as: